2019 SHITBOX RALLY TERMS AND CONDITIONS

 - The Shitbox Rally is not a race or a competition.
 Participants must not compete in any manner with other Participants.
 Participants must not place any bets in relation to the Shitbox Rally.
 Participants must drive lawfully, safely and with proper courtesy to all other Participants and members of the public.

-- Participants must be over 18 years of age on 27th May 2017 and hold a current driver’s licence in order to participate in the Shitbox Rally.
+- Participants must be over 18 years of age on 8th May 2019 and hold a full current driver’s licence in order to participate in the Shitbox Rally.

 - To enter the Shitbox Rally (Entry) each team must:

-- raise a minimum of $4,000 (Fundraising Amount), $1,000 of which must be raised at least 3 months before the start of the Rally Period and $2,000 raised at least 2 months before the start of the Rally Period.
+- raise a minimum of $5,000 (Fundraising Amount), $2,500 of which must be raised at least 3 months before the start of the Rally Period, $3,500 raised at least 2 months before the start of the Rally Period and $4,500 raised at least 1 month before the start of the Rally Period.
 Teams may continue to fundraise until the end of the Rally Period.

 - Prior to the start of the Rally Period, each Participant must also provide the Shitbox Rally Organisers with reasonable proof that they have obtained and shall maintain during the Rally Period appropriate insurance covering their participation in Shitbox Rally.
 Appropriate insurance includes, without limitation, compulsory third party insurance.
 Participants should talk to their broker concerning third party property insurance (in case Participants damage someone else’s vehicle or property with their vehicle) and travel or health insurance that includes ambulance cover.
 The Shitbox Rally Organisers reserve the right to decline to allow any Participant who has not obtained appropriate insurance cover to participate in the Shitbox Rally, in the Shitbox Rally Organisers’ absolute discretion, whether before or after Entry by that Participant’s team.